ADemkin/5_lang_frequency/README.md

 # Frequency Analysis of Words

-This script runs a frequency analysis for words in a given text.
-It returns top 10 most frequent words.
+This script runs a frequency analysis for words in a given text and returns top 10 most frequent words.

 Usage:
 ```